-- NASW and its officers, directors, employees, agents and representatives shall not be responsible for any losses, damages or injuries of any kind relating to Entrants’ participation in the Awards or from Entrants’ acceptance, receipt, possession and/or use or misuse of any prize.
+NASW and its officers, directors, employees, agents and representatives shall not be responsible for any losses, damages or injuries of any kind relating to Entrants’ or Awardees' participation in the Awards or from Entrants’ or Awardees' acceptance, receipt, possession and/or use or misuse of any prize.

-- NASW shall have no liability whatsoever concerning or in any way related to Entrants’ travel.
+NASW shall have no liability whatsoever concerning or in any way related to Entrants’ or Awardees' travel.
 International Awardees shall solely be responsible for obtaining any passports or other required travel documents.

-NASW reserves the right to disqualify any entry or Entrant or revoke an Award if NASW determines, in its sole discretion, that an Entrant has violated these Rules or taken actions that undermine, or are intended to undermine, the legitimate operation of the Awards; or that an Entrant has engaged in, or is the subject of investigation of claims of, fraud, harassment, unlawful conduct, or any other act that is inconsistent with the Purpose of these Awards or with any NASW policy, including but not limited to NASW’s Code of Ethics, Code of Conduct, and Operating Principles.
+NASW reserves the right to disqualify any entry or Entrant or Awardee or revoke an Award if NASW determines, in its sole discretion, that an Entrant or Awardee has violated these Rules or taken actions that undermine, or are intended to undermine, the legitimate operation of the Awards; or that an Entrant or Awardee has engaged in, or is the subject of investigation of claims of, fraud, harassment, unlawful conduct, or any other act that is inconsistent with the Purpose of these Awards or with any NASW policy, including but not limited to NASW’s Code of Ethics, Code of Conduct, and Operating Principles.

-- Entries can be provided either as a PDF (maximum size 10 MB) or as a URL where the piece can be accessed - for free and without a password - at least through October 2021.
+Entries can be provided either as a PDF (maximum size 10 MB), audio, or video file or as a URL where the piece can be accessed - for free and without a password - at least through October 2024.
 Entries that are not accessible at the time of judging will not be considered.

-members of AAJA, BlackAFinSTEM, NABJ, NAHJ, NAJA, NLGJA, SACNAS, SAJA, and the Trans Journalists Association are invited to enter at no cost.
+In an effort to support diversity, equity, and inclusion in the field and cast the widest possible net for excellence, members of AAJA, NABJ, NAHJ, IJA, NLGJA, SACNAS, SAJA, the Trans Journalists Association, and the Uproot Project are invited to enter at no cost.

 NASW will award separate cash prizes of $2,000 for writing judged best in each of the categories.
 Only authors and producers listed on the original submission will be recognized by the awards.
-The awards will be announced in September 2021 and presented during 21 in Boulder, CO or online in the case of a virtual event.
-Reasonable travel and up to two nights’ hotel expenses of the award winners will be reimbursed for an in-person presentation.
-In cases of multiple authors or producers, only one person’s expenses will be covered, and the prize money will be split between the entrants at their discretion.
+The awards will be announced in October, and travel costs for one (1) representative to attend the ScienceWriters2024 conference and accept the award will be provided.
+In cases of multiple authors or producers, the prize money will be split between the entrants at their discretion.
 However, the prize money is intended for content authors or producers, not publications or news organizations.